 What is Photo-Plethysmography?

-Photo-plethysmography (PPG) sensors are vital in every physiological vascular testing examination.
+Photo-plethysmography (PPG) is a non-invasive testing method and is an essential tool in every physiological vascular testing examination.

 The PPG sensors transmit infra-red waveforms to the skin and detect the signals that are reflected back to the sensor from the skin.
 The skin partially absorbs the transmitted signals, and the reflected signals are a function of this light absorption, which in turn is a function of the local blood perfusion.
 Therefore, the PPG waveforms reflect local and relatively shallow skin variations in blood flow.

-The Photo-plethysmograph detected local blood volume changes generate a pulsatile waveform, which is very similar to the Pulse Volume Recording (PVR) waveforms.
+The Photo-plethysmograph detects local blood volume changes and generates a pulsatile waveform, which is very similar to the Pulse Volume Recording (PVR) waveforms.
 However, PPG is based on optical technology, while PVR technology is based on a pressure-sensor measurement.

 How to Perform PPG Measurement

 Here is a detailed guide on how to perform the PPG test: